 The best SEO techniques or practices change as Google’s guidelines evolve, but the thing that remains unchanged is the significance of links.
 Besides the existence of other basic concerns like crawlability, indexation, architecture of the site and duplicate content, link acquisition or link building needs to be a primary consideration.

 Links are still considered as the strongest signals that we can give to Google and other search engines about the importance of our content and site.
-With Google’s war on spam links and from the conferences, I have few significant messages that have to be addressed within SEO.
+With Google’s war on spam links and key messages taken from various conferences I've attended, I have a few significant messages that should be addressed within SEO.
 These messages are as under: